STELS-Laboratory/genesis/INFORMATION.md

 ### 3) Core technologies (high level)
 - **Contract-as-configuration**: critical parameters are declared in a signed Genesis contract (JSON) and validated against a published schema.
-- **Deterministic packaging**: the signed `.blob` bundles the *exact bytes* of the contract + schema to prevent “schema drift” or ambiguous encodings.
+- **Deterministic packaging**: the signed `.blob` bundles the *exact bytes* of the contract + schema + initial transactions + signatures to prevent "schema drift" or ambiguous encodings.
 - **Cryptography**:
   - **Hashing**: SHA-256 for content and package integrity.
   - **Signing**: ECDSA secp256k1 (DER signatures; low-S canonicalization required).